maciejg-git/litewind-alpine-documentation/components/dropdown-context.md

 ### Opening menu

 To show context menu simply dispatch `open-contextmenu` event anywhere in your application.
-The data in the dispacthed event is an `object` with following properties:
+The data in the dispatched event is an `object` with following properties:
 - `id` of the context menu to show
 - context `data`
 - `$event` magic containg native `contextmenu` event to calculate menu position